 Many businesses do this by giving out freebies, gifts, and samples.
-I see it in action whenever I walk past our local Boost Juice (a popular juice chain here in Australia), they’re always standing out the front giving away free sample cups of juice.
+I see it in action whenever I walk past our local Boost Juice (a popular juice chain here in Australia).
+They’re always standing out front giving away free sample cups of juice.
 You take some juice and feel like you should buy one because its polite.

-You also see it in action with coupons ads for your local supermarket and magazines with little gifts on the front at the newsagency.
+You also see it in action with coupon ads for your local supermarket and magazines with little gifts on the front at the news stand.

 So how can you, the affiliate website owner, use it in an online setting?

 Well, you can’t really give out samples on your website, but you can give something else that is very desirable: information.

 What Kind Of Information Should You Give Your Visitors?